 Catholic Secondary Teaching in Chelmsford - A Brief History of St John Payne School

 St John Payne School began on this site in 1959 as a Secondary Modern with 346 students.
 The original building was just the Bosco Building which was opened and blessed by Bishop Patrick Wall.
 As numbers increased the Merici Building was opened in 1969 and finally in 1978, the Aquinas Building- formerly Chelmsford Technical High School – was opened to complete St John Payne School as we know it.
-The school’s Headteachers have been Mr Henry Butt, Mr Jack Brady, Mr Antony MacDonald, Mr Frank McEvoy, and Mr Antony Schular, who upon retirement will be succeeded by Mr Thomas Coen at the start of the 2018-19 academic year.
+The school’s Headteachers have been Mr Henry Butt, Mr Jack Brady, Mr Antony MacDonald, Mr Frank McEvoy, and Mr Antony Schular.
+Our current Headteacher Mr Thomas Coen was appointed September 2018.

 The Building Names